-Mark has run his whisky website Malt-Review for nearly 5 years, has written for Whisky Magazine and has also been a whisky judge for the Spirits Masters.
-His day job is as a content specialist for a digital agency.
-He has also just started as one of Whisky Magazines tasters for 2017.
+Mark has run the whisky website Malt for nearly 5 years, has written for Whisky Magazine where he was an official taster for 2017 and has also been a whisky judge for the Spirits Masters.

 He currently works as Head of Communications for Waterford Distillery.

 ‘My choice of whisky?